calimero-archive/docs/docs/getting_started/bridge_console.md

 ![](../../static/img/cross-shard.png)

 :::info
-More details on Bridges and how it works can be found [here](https://docs.calimero.network/bridge/architecture).
+For more details on Bridges and their architecture, refer to the [Bridge Architecture ](https://docs.calimero.network/bridge/architecture) documentation.
 :::

 ## Permissions Management